 1000s CE Digambar Community Concentrates in Maharashtra

 The Digambar Jain community, which had previously enjoyed royal patronage in south and east India, fell into disfavor as Hindu theism gained popularity in the 11th century.
 Digambars migrated north and westward, settling in Karnataka and Maharashtra, where their descendants have continued to make their homes.

 1100s CE Shvetambar Community Concentrates in Gujarat

-The tide of Hindu theism that precipitated the emigration of Digambar Jains from south India swept over North India as well.
+The tide of Hindu theism that precipitated the emigration of Digambar Jains from southern India swept over northern India as well.
 This, coupled with the rise of Islam, resulted in a contraction of the Shvetambar community, which has been concentrated in Gujarat and Madhya Pradesh ever since.

 1400s CE Sthanakvasi Reform Movement Forms

 Beginning around the 10th century, there developed a class of monks who lived full-time in temples and exerted increasing control over temple resources.
 Charges of corruption and spiritual degeneration occurred with increasing frequency, culminating in 1451, when a Shvetambar layman named Lonka Saha launched the Sthanakvasi reform movement.
 Unlike most Jain groups, Sthanakvasis, or “dwellers in halls” (as opposed to temples), object to the veneration of images, claiming that such activity too easily degenerates into idol-worship.
 Monks of this movement are recognized by their practice of donning a cloth or mask over the mouth and nose to avoid inadvertently inhaling and thus harming minute life forms.

 1500s CE Taranapantha Reform Movement Emerges